AnthonyCxx/Notes-and-Writeups/C#/Data and Data Types/Tuples.md

 # Tuples in C#
 > [Tuple vs ValueTuple](http://taswar.zeytinsoft.com/c-what-is-the-difference-between-valuetuple-and-tuple/) <br />

-A tuple is an [immutable](https://www.merriam-webster.com/dictionary/immutable) data structure that contains two or literals or variables, which may be of different types. <br />
-The most common use of a tuple is to [return multiple values from a function](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/value-tuples#use-cases-of-tuples).
+A tuple is an [immutable](https://www.merriam-webster.com/dictionary/immutable) data structure that contains two or literals or variables, which may be of different types.
+A common use of a tuple is to [return multiple values from a function](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/value-tuples#use-cases-of-tuples).

-The most common use of a tuple is to [return multiple values from a function](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/value-tuples#use-cases-of-tuples).

 ## Declaring a Tuple
 ### Format